 Next is the Half triathlon.
 This is sometimes called a 70.3 triathlon for the total mileage covered during the race.
 The Half involves a 1.9 kilometer (1.2 mile) swim, a 90 km (56 mile) bike, and 21.1 km (13.1 mile) run.

 Go Big or Go Home – Full Triathlon

 The final step in the triathlon journey is the Full triathlon.
 This epic event requires participants to complete a 3.8 kilometer (2.4 mile) swim, a 180.2 km (112 mile) bike, and a full marathon of 42.2 km (26.2 mile).
 You may hear people refer to both the Half and the Full distances as “Half-Ironman” or “Ironman” triathlons.
 Keep in mind that Ironman is a brand, and official Ironman races are those organized by the World Triathlon Corporation.
 There are many other Half and Full triathlons offered around the world, and completing any race at those distances is a great accomplishment, whether “Ironman” is in the name or not!

 If you’re exhausted just reading about a Full triathlon, don’t give up hope!
 There is a new tri trend that may be right for you.
 Recently, “mini sprint” triathlons have become more popular as introductory races for people new to the sport.
 There is no official distance for these races; the only requirement is that they are shorter than a traditional sprint tri.
 In general, mini sprints feature swims of less than one mile, cycling courses of less than 15 miles, and runs under 3.1 miles (Source: Livestrong.com).

-With all of the race options available, there’s no excuse NOT to consider a triathlon for your next challenge!
+With all of the race options available, which one will YOU choose for your next challenge?!